vpilat/arewewebyet/CONTRIBUTING.md

 # Contributing

 All contributions are welcome to the project, the curators try to review all PRs as quickly as possible.
 Yet, this is a volunteer run project, so please be patient with it.
 If you are planning on submitting bigger changes to the projects, please open a github issue first and talk to the team before submitting to make sure your work will be accepted.
-Please refer to the  [CONTRIBUTING](./CONTRIBUTING.md) document for details.

 The curators might reject any contribution without stating a reason, but especially if the contribution or contributor in question is not following the [code of conduct](./CODE_OF_CONDUCT.md) or doesn't follow the right procedure outlined below.